News

 With more than 560 submissions from over 45 countries, the ICONIC AWARDS attracted numerous projects from all over the world.
 Thirty-three projects stood out to the jury and were honoured as “Best of Best”.
 “This year’s entries impress with their diversity, design quality, and sense of responsibility – from visionary architectural projects and groundbreaking product developments to exceptional interior concepts,” says Lutz Dietzold, CEO of the German Design Council.
 “With the newly designed ICONIC AWARDS, we are uniting the industry’s innovative power and actively driving international dialogue on the future of design.”

-The winning projects can now be explored in the Online Directory.
+The winning projects can now be explored in the online directory.

 Media partnership